MATERIALS AND JEWELRY CARE

 UNIVERSAL JEWELLERY CARE TIPS

-jewellery be the last thing you put on and the first thing you take off”.
+Always make your jewellery the last thing you put on – and the first thing you take off.

 FREQUENTLY ASKED QUESTIONS